-Overall, the readings collected within each building for each IAQ parameter tested during these surveys were either within or below their respective standard and/or comfort range, except for RH, PM10, and CO2.
-There were various RH levels present within each of the buildings surveyed that were slightly above the generally accepted comfort range of 35 to 55%.
-It should be noted that on the days of these surveys the RH levels outside the building were also above the comfort range and could have contributed to the elevated RH levels in the building.
-The RH levels will naturally decrease with the coming colder weather but, in the meantime, dehumidifiers can be used to decrease moisture in the air.
+• Overall, the readings collected inside the buildings for each IAQ parameter tested during this survey was either within or below their respective standard and/or comfort range, except for CO2, PM10, and RH.
+RH levels in the buildings were below the generally accepted comfort range of 35 to 55%, which is not uncommon during colder months in New England.
+On the day of the testing, the RH levels outside of the building were also below the generally accepted comfort range and could have contributed to the low RH levels in the building.
+Low RH levels can contribute to irritated mucous membranes, dry eyes and sinus discomfort.
+The RH levels will naturally increase with the coming warmer weather but, in the meantime, humidifiers can be used to alleviate symptoms.
 However, it should be noted that if not properly cleaned and maintained, these units can become sources of future fungal growth.

-- CO2 readings collected in Amherst Middle School, Clark School, and the SAU 39 building were either within or below the generally accepted comfort range.
-There were various readings collected in Wilkins Elementary School that were slightly elevated above the generally accepted comfort range of 800 to 1,000ppm.
+- CO2 readings collected in Clark School, and the SAU 39 building were either within or below the generally accepted comfort range.
+There were various readings collected in Wilkins Elementary School and Amherst Middle School that were slightly elevated above the generally accepted comfort range of 800 to 1,000ppm.
 RPF recommends investigating the possibility of adding more FOA into these rooms to help dilute the CO2 levels.
 It should be noted that all readings collected in each of the building were well below the OSHA PEL of 5,000ppm. - There were PM10 readings within all the buildings that were elevated above the outside readings.
-Most of the readings collected within the buildings were well below the NAAQS of 150 ug/m3, except for readings collected in Room 1 of Wilkins Elementary School which were above the standard.
+All readings collected within the buildings were well below the NAAQS of 150 ug/m3.
 RPF recommends the feasibility of increasing/adding FOA to these areas.
 As indicated above, investigating the feasibility of upgrading the filters to a better MERV rating (such as MERV-13) could help make the system more efficient in removing particles. - Heating systems should be inspected on an annual basis or more frequently as required by the manufacturer.
 RPF recommends implementing and maintaining a preventative maintenance and inspection program for the HVAC system including air filter change-out schedule on a quarterly basis and inspecting for the proper rating and seating of air filters within the filter housing of each air handling unit in order to help eliminate potential air bypass of air filters. - Ongoing housekeeping and preventative maintenance of the space and building envelope should continue. - Prior to any demolition or renovation of building materials, the areas of impact must be inspected for presence of asbestos by a qualified asbestos inspector pursuant to various state and federal regulation.
 This inspection should also address other items that could be impacted by work resulting in contamination or health risks, including but not limited to lead paint, mercury containing products, and other common hazardous building materials.

 If you have any questions or require additional information on any sample results or recommendations, please feel free to contact our office.

 Thank you for utilizing the services of RPF for this important project.

+Sincerely,

-Sincerely, RPF Environmental, Inc.
+RPF Environmental, Inc.